 I’m a big fan of rain showers, and Lufthansa’s delivers.
 At 6 feet 4 inches, it’s nice not to worry about bumping my head.

-Lufthansa provides toiletries by Etro, which are very nice.
+The Lufthansa First Class Terminal is stocked with toiletries by Etro, which are very nice.

 If you’re feeling chilly after your shower, you can wrap up in a cozy bathrobe and slipper set while you get ready!